gbouras13/pharokka/docs/plotting.md

                         Controls title size.
 Must be an integer.
 Defaults to 20.
   --label_size LABEL_SIZE
                         Controls annotation label size.
 Must be an integer.
 Defaults to 8.
   --interval INTERVAL   Axis tick interval.
 Must be an integer.
-Defaults to 5000.Must be an integer.
+Must be an integer.
 Defaults to 5000.
   --truncate TRUNCATE   Number of characters to include in annoation labels before truncation with ellipsis.
 Must be an integer.
 Defaults to 20.
   --dpi DPI             Resultion (dots per inch).
 Must be an integer.
 Defaults to 600.
   --annotations ANNOTATIONS
-                        Controls the proporition of annotations labelled (between 0 and 1).
-0 = no annotations, 1 = all annotations.
-Must be a float.
-Plots in order of CDS size.
+                        Controls the proporition of annotations labelled.
+Must be a number between 0 and 1 inclusive.
+0 = no annotations, 0.5 = half of the annotations, 1 = all annotations.
+Defaults to 1.
+Chosen in order of CDS size.
 ```